Equal rights for women in Work Places

 Women have fought to achieve equal rights in many parts of Africa.
 But like in other regions of the World, a woman’s status varies by country and region.

-The care of children, the sick and the elderly, is generally viewed as the responsibility of women.
+The care of children, the sick and the elderly are generally viewed as the responsibility of women.
 With poor access to childcare facilities or health and support services in many African regions, caring for family members can take up a lot of a woman’s time, this affects their effective productive contribution towards income generation towards their families and the economy at large.

 Women in Agriculture and Industrial Sectors